Skip to content

 Decorations

-• No sprinkles: You can absolutely make these sugar cookies without sprinkles.
+• No sprinkles: You can absolutely make these classic sugar cookies without sprinkles.
 If I don’t roll them in sprinkles, I like to roll them in sugar.

 • Hearts: You could even put candy heart shapes in the center to dress them up a bit.